-The Company's directors are of the opinion that results based on interest receivable and impaired loans relative to the amount of gross loans and advances to customers are sufficient for an understanding of the development, performance and position of the Company.
-Included in the Strategic report is information as to how the Company's directors engage with its relevant stakeholders.

-The key performance metrics considered to be KPIs for the Company are listed below:
+The Company's Directors are of the opinion that results based on interest receivable and impaired loans relative to the amount of gross loans and advances to customers are sufficient for an understanding of the development, performance and position of the Company.
+Included in the Strategic report is information as to how the Company's Directors engage with its relevant stakeholders.
+The key performance indicators considered for the Company are listed below:

-KPI 2023 2022 Analysis Gross loans and advances to customers (£'000's) 59,845 39,029 The movement in Gross loans and advances to customers is predominantly as a result of buyback of loans from the SPE.
-Impairment loss allowance on loans and advances (£'000's) 4,860 7,882 The decrease in impairment loss allowance is due to improved economic outlook and model change impacting fraud accounts.
-Impaired loans ratio 8.2 % 20.2 % Reduced during the year as buybacks shift the weighting towards stage 1 where coverage is much lower.
-Further reductions driven by HPI outlook improvements, and a model change impacting fraud accounts.
-Net interest income (£'000's) 17,434 53,787 The net interest income decrease is due to the disposal of the Assets held for sale.
+KPI 2024 2023 Analysis Gross loans and advances to customers (£'000's) 68,507 59,845 The movement in Gross loans and advances to customers is predominantly as a result of buyback of loans from the SPE.
+Impairment loss allowance on loans and advances (£'000's) 3,173 4,860 Impairment loss allowance has reduced, with lower coverage resulting from model changes and updates to staging assessment alongside an improved House Price Index ("HPI") outlook.
+Impaired loans ratio 4.6% 8.1% Coverage has reduced per the above note.
+Net interest income (£'000's) 4,394 17,434 Interest income reduced by £17,000,000 due to 2023 including 18 days of interest on the full loan book prior to the asset sale, also, the Call deposit account balance was higher during the year prior to the 2023 dividend payment driving further higher interest income.
+Interest expense was £5,000,000 higher in 2023 reflecting interest paid on funding deals which were fully settled on completion of the asset sale.